 The tours follow your Welcome to the School talk and will start and finish in the School of Management.

 International Student Mixer

-This is an informal event to welcome our international students to the School.
+This is an optional and informal event to welcome our international students to the School.
 Join us, along with some second and final year students, to discover more about life in Bath as an international student.
 The current students will be able to share any tips and skills they have learned during their studies with us.
 We will also be inviting colleagues from around the university who can support your student journey.

 This event is also open to any home students who are keen to get to know their international classmates.